 Oil pastels stand out with their creamy and smooth texture, making them easy to work with.
 Its distinct consistency renders seamless and soft strokes without leaving any dirt and dust.
 These pastels have amazing versatility, allowing you to produce layers of colors and come up with different depths of colors.

 One of the common techniques used with oil pastels is scraping down or also known as sgrafitto.
-However, they are a bit difficult to blend with compared to soft pastels.
+However, they are a bit difficult to blend with compared to soft pastels and hard pastels as well.
 But with their vibrant shades, you can let them do the trick to enhance your art with dramatic and realistic effects.

 Who are these for?